rhysbrooks1/CS321-002-s25-team-09/README.md

 - `SSHSearchDatabase.java`: to **search in the SQL database** for the top occurring key values along with their frequencies.
-This database would be created as a by-product of the `SSHCreateBTree.java` program and contains all the keys from an inorder traversal for each BTree.
+This database would be created as a by-product of the `SSHCreateBTree.java` program.
+There will be a single database that contains a table for each type of BTree. and contains all the keys from an inorder traversal for each BTree.

 ### 5.1.
 Program Arguments